fjmalmaraz/SymRedInvCurves/README.md

 ## Software dependencies

-- A C compiler, GCC-4.2 compiler has been used for all the calculationsin the paper
+- A C compiler, GCC-4.2 compiler has been used for all the calculations in the paper

 - Fast Fourier Transform West [FFTW](http://www.fftw.org/) with a public repository in Github [https://github.com/FFTW/fftw3](https://github.com/FFTW/fftw3).